Konadu-Akwasi-Akuoko/Angular-The-Complete-Guide/section-13-understanding-observables/README.md

 ## What is an observable in Angular?

 In Angular, an **Observable** is a stream of events or data that happen asynchronously.
-It's an object that can emit one or more values over time¹.
+It's an object that can emit one or more values over time.
 Observables are often returned from Angular methods, such as `http.get` and `myinputBox.valueChanges`.
 Here's a simple observable that emits 1, then 2, then 3, and then completes:

 ```typescript
 import { of } from 'rxjs';